cmu-phil/tetrad-fx/README.md

 # Install

 It's easy to install this if you're familiar with JavaFX, and it's easily cross-platform.
-You need a fairly recent version version of Java to run the JavaFX, but if you have one installed, you simply need to clone the project and run the app.
-I use Corretto 21, availalbe here:
+You need a pretty recent version version of Java to run the JavaFX and an even more recent version if you plan to use jpackage to amke an installer, below.
+I use Corretto 21, available here:

 https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html

-To clone Tetrad-FX, you need Git installed.
+If you have one installed you simply need to clone the project and run the app.To clone Tetrad-FX, you need Git installed.
 Then you type:

 ```
 git clone https://github.com/cmu-phil/tetrad-fx [mydir]